wgottschalk/algorithm-design/README.md

 # algorithm-design
-A repo that implements the algorithms in Algorithm Design in Elixir
+A repo that implements the algorithms in Algorithm Design in different languages

-Day 1: Stable Matching Problems